ocaml/v2.ocaml.org/site/docs/install.md

 agreement allows both commercial and non-commercial use, as long as the compiler parts themselves are not redistributed.
 A binary installer is provided for OCaml 4.01.0.
-Some additional features have been added to OCaml for a better support of Windows.
+Some additional features have been added to OCaml for better support of Windows.

 ## Mac OS X
 On Mac OS X, there are, at least for the base package, a few different